 Unfortunately, less than 1 in 10 cloud providers encrypt data that is at rest within their service, and 1 in 3 networks have exposed passwords, while 3 in 4 have mediocre control over the account access.
 Zero-Trust helps to bridge the gaps from insufficient protection of sensitive data found in network security.

 Zero-Trust strategies reduce the chance of a breach with a result of 50% fewer breaches as well as 40% fewer expenses spent on technology due to integration, according to results from a recent study.

-Statistics show that 90% of cyberattacks start with a phishing campaign, and 30% of phishing messages are opened.
+Statistics show that over 90% of cyberattacks start with a phishing campaign, and 30% of phishing messages are opened.
 By implementing a Zero-Trust strategy to your email security plan, anti-phishing capabilities will grow.
 Enforcing a zero-trust policy for email security helps to protect both inside and outside of company networks, improves compliance, and increases deliverability.